-Below you will find step-by-step instructions with pictures on removing and installing a new engine oil sensor on a Mercedes Benz engine.
+Below, you will find step-by-step instructions with pictures on removing and installing a new engine oil sensor on a Mercedes Benz engine.
 Part numbers related to the oil level sensor are shown below; there could be more.
-The purpose of the oil level sensor (B40) is to measure the oil level but also the oil temperature, and the oil quality.
+The oil level sensor (B40) aims to measure the oil level, the oil temperature, and the oil quality.
 This E320 showed a “Reduce oil level” warning in the instrument cluster even though the oil level was correct.
 Once we replaced the oil level sensor, the error no longer displayed on our dash.
 These instructions apply to several Mercedes Benz models that have the V6 or V8 engines in them.
 Below is a list of models to which these instructions apply:

 These instructions apply to Mercedes-Benz models such as:

 - C240, C32 AMG, C320, C55 AMG, CLK320, CLK500, CLK55 AMG, CLS500, CLS55 AMG,